UPDATED BY

 Location: San Jose, California

 AutoX is building an autonomous transportation system for moving people and goods across the most challenging roads in China.
-The company’s self-driving platform is capable of operating vehicles of multiple sizes and is currently operating in Shenzhen, Guangzhou, Shanghai and Beijing.
+The company’s self-driving platform is capable of operating vehicles of multiple sizes and is currently operating in Shenzhen, Guangzhou, Shanghai, Beijing, Hangzhou and Silicon Valley.

 Location: Watertown, Massachusetts